-Compared with 2017, UK male life expectancy at birth fell slightly by 2.1 weeks and UK female life expectancy at birth fell by 2.6 weeks.
+Compared with 2018, UK male life expectancy at birth rose by 17.2 weeks and UK female life expectancy at birth rose by 17.7 weeks in 2019.

 Single-year life tables have been published as a result of evidence of user need for single-year data; they are suited for analyses that require annual data and need more detailed information about mortality patterns.

 Single-year life tables are not National Statistics; they are considered less robust than the three-year life tables as they are more prone to annual fluctuations in deaths caused by seasonal events.

 We recommend that single-year life tables should be used alongside the three-year national life tables to draw conclusions about longer-term trends.

 Users should exercise caution when considering using single-year life tables to look at trends for UK constituent countries; the relatively small size of the populations of Northern Ireland, Scotland and Wales makes the annual life expectancy data for these countries more volatile.